ChaseYaoCong/main/docs/DeveloperGuide.md

 1. User request for a list of alias that is currently set.
 2. Application show a list of alias and its respective command.
 3. User request to remove alias from the specific command.
-4. Application remove the alias of the specific command.<br>
+4. Application remove the alias of the specific command.
 Use case ends.

 **Extensions**